ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

     sbatch -J canu.${USER} run_shasta.slurm NO

 The script that we just submitted uses the default parameters from shasta package.
-There are many [parameters](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/ONT_Assembly/parms.shasta) one could change.
-One of the first parameters that we could play with is the kmer size
+There are many [parameters](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/ONT_Assembly/parms.shasta) one could modify.
+One of the first parameters that we could play with is the length of the marker kmers (\-\-Kmers.k).

 ---